St. Louis County, Missouri: Economy

-As of 2009, the largest employment sectors in St. Louis County are education and health (25.2%), trade and transportation (19.6%), and professional business services (12.7%).
-The county also has the highest per capita income in Missouri ($49,727), and nearly one-fourth of the state workforce is employed in St. Louis County, but it accounts for 27% of the state's wages.
-It is home to the eighth-strongest market for technology hiring, and the world's largest concentration of plant science Ph.D.'s.
-The St. Louis County Economic Council is the economic development agency of St. Louis County, and it is operated under the authority of the St. Louis County government.
-Among the largest employers in the county are Boeing (16,000 employees), Washington University in St. Louis (13,200 employees), and SSM Healthcare (12,400 employees).
-As of 2013, Express Scripts has approximately 4,500 employees, with a planned expansion of 1,500 jobs to be added over the five years from 2013 to 2018.

-Unemployment in St. Louis County is well below the national rate of 7.7% (November 2012) at 6.5% (October); for monthly unemployment numbers since June 2012, see below:
+Top employers

+According to the county's 2023 Annual Comprehensive Financial Report, the largest employers in the county are:

+Unemployment rate

+The United States Department of Labor's Bureau of Labor Statistics unemployment rate (not seasonally adjusted).

 Arts and culture

 Parks and recreation

 St. Louis County owns and maintains more than 40 parks as part of its county park system, including playgrounds and nature preserves.
 It also operates several recreation centers, the National Museum of Transportation, and the Affton Community Center.
 In addition to parks owned by St. Louis County, the county is home to three Missouri state parks: Babler, Castlewood, and Route 66 State Park, and part of the Big Muddy National Fish and Wildlife Refuge and the Ulysses S. Grant National Historic Site.
 Several municipalities in the county also own and maintain their own park systems.

 Government

 St. Louis County government is divided between executive power vested in the County Executive and legislative power vested in the County Council.
 The current county executive is Sam Page, who was appointed on April 29, 2019.
 The county executive's term is four years without term limits, and the position is elected by the population of the entire county.
 The council consists of seven members elected from separate districts within the county, with four-year terms beginning on January 1 following elections.
 In 1950, St. Louis County became the first Missouri county to adopt a home-rule charter under the Missouri Constitution, and the current charter was adopted by voters on November 6, 1979.